-This 10 Free Things to Do in Montreal list barely covered all the amazing freebies this city has to offer!
-Here's another top ten list of more free things to do in Montreal, focused especially for those of you having a hard time making ends meet.
+Our 10 Free Things to Do in Montreal list barely covered all the amazing freebies the city has to offer.
+Here's another compilation of additional free things to do in Montreal, focused especially for those of you having a hard time making ends meet.
 Don't let your tight budget hold you back from enjoying life.

 01 of 09

 As soon as the weather warms up, a time warp gears up as locals showcase their hottest rides at Montreal's giant orange beacon -- the Orange Julep -- three nights a week.
 Wednesdays are the official go-to night for muscles and classics: owners compete as onlookers vote for their favorites of the evening.
 Thursdays attract modified, pimped-up cars and Tuesdays are nondescript.
 But what these nights share in common is they attract muscle cars -- think Panteras, TransAms, Cobras -- so if you're craving the sight of '60s Corvettes over the latest concept Ferrari, you're at the right place.
 All nights are free.
 However, the Julep's no-longer-mystery-drink and satisfying poutine are not.

 Ranked as one Montreal's most beloved landmarks, St. Joseph's Oratory is a place of miracles and unexplained phenomena that just a few years ago, was home to a saint.
 A pilgrimage site for Catholics in search of healing and support, it's also an architectural sight for sore eyes, a holy place that welcomes anyone of any faith, attracting two million visitors every year.

 03 of 09

 It's a challenge to find someone in these parts who doesn't know about Tam Tams' drum circle on Mount Royal.
 It's been around for over forty seasons and lets you experience one of the most inclusive, peaceful and fun freebies in town: Montreal's tribal tradition in the park, running roughly May through October.